Rekhaaravind/react-app-from-scratch/readme.md

 export default Launch
 ```

-Let's ad this component to the `Home.js` page by first adding an import:
+Let's add this component to the `Home.js` page by first adding an import:

 ```js
 import Launch from '../partial-components/space-x/Launch'
 ```

-And then adding the comopnent to the JSX:
+And then adding the component to the JSX:

 ```js
   return (